 Fungal Leaf Spot

-Fungal Leaf Spot is treated by removing the whole leaf and destroying.
+Fungal Leaf Spot is treated by removing the whole leaf and destroying it.
 Do not add the diseased leaves to your compost bin or you risk contaminating the compost and spreading the fungal disease.
 Spray the remaining leaves with a copper fungicide.

-When avocados are grown as indoor plants or as houseplants, it is relatively common for the avocado tree to show signs of leaf discoloration and deterioration beyond the plants third year.
+When avocados are grown as indoor plants, they can begin showing signs of leaf discoloration and deterioration after about 3 years.
 Being meticulous about the watering and keeping the plant clean and potting on each spring can help.
 The general consensus is that they don’t always thrive in the drier atmosphere of the house.
 You could help the health of your indoor avocado tree by moving it outside for a few hours during nice weather.

 Mineral Salts in the Soil